Reasons to choose Wilson Browne

 Additionally, when cancer is suspected in a patient the usual process is for a two-week referral to be made to the relevant Consultant for confirmation, further testing and a diagnosis.
 If this does not happen, or the care you have been provided is substandard, then you may be able to claim for compensation.

-Our specialist clinical negligence team has assisted and has experience with the following claims:
+Our specialist clinical negligence solicitors have assisted and have experience with the following claims:

 - GP failure to refer under the 2 week wait.